frequency-chain/frequency/designdocs/passkey_p256.md

 #### Pros/Cons

-- **Pro**: Mortality of `account_sig_passkey_pk` would ensure that the account signature on the PassKey public key is only valid for a certain period, albieit it would be a complex setup.
+- **Pro**: Mortality of `account_sig_passkey_pk` would ensure that the account signature on the PassKey Public Key is only valid for a certain period, albieit it would be a complex setup.

   >Wil wondered about a mortality as well, but I >have two fears:
   >